rrchoir/11ty-rrchoir/songs/never_turning_back.md

   - sing-along
   - protest
   - 20thc
+notes: >-
-notes: Pat Humphries (of Emma's Revolution[](https://emmasrevolution.com/)) wrote this song in 1984 as "Keep on Walking Forward".
+  Pat Humphries (of Emma's Revolution[](https://emmasrevolution.com/)) wrote this song in 1984 as "Keep on Walking Forward".

+  She was heading for a song workshop camp that was taking place atop a hill that seemed "insurmountable".
+As she struggled up the path, she chanted to herself "You can't turn back, you can't turn back".
+At the workshop that evening, she developed that into the song.
 resources:
   - url: https://open.spotify.com/track/4jkecc6xb43FAGWmGyVdIc
     text: Emma's Revolution recording (Spotify)